Heshbon/Heshbon/README.md

 Full-stack software engineer working at the intersection of software engineering, cybersecurity, and AI.

-Currently studying for an MSc in IT with Cybersecurity which shapes how I think about every system I build.
+Currently studying for an MSc in IT with Cybersecurity, which shapes how I think about every system I build.

 ## What I work with